 Dr. Sovík's primary research field is the "History of Music Theory in Central Europe during the Medieval and Renaissance Eras."
 His on-going "30-year project" is the translation and commentary on Glaucidius of Moravia's The Arts of War, Peace, Leadership, and Governance, with Practical Instructions on How to Live Well and to be Loved Even by the Most Vile and Putrid of Your Enemies (c.
 1558).
 A preliminary study of Dr. Sovík's work was published in Kosmas: Czechoslovak and Central European Journal.

 Teaching: Dr. Sovík's secondary research field is "Popular Music in American Culture," with enrollment in his popular music classes typically exceeding 1,700 students during the course of any academic year.
 These classes are delivered in both the traditional and large-lecture classroom settings, as internet classes, and in both podcast and videocast formats; in 2010 the course was purchased by McGraw-Hill Education for international distribution.
-Following "Women in Rock" in Women and Music in America Since 1900: An Encyclopedia (Oryx Press), his most recent publication in the field has been Popular Music in Our American Culture: Rethinking Music through the Ears of Music, Volume I (McGraw-Hill).
+Following "Women in Rock" in Women and Music in America Since 1900: An Encyclopedia (Oryx Press), his most recent publication in the field has been *Popular Music in Our American Culture: Rethinking Music through the Ears of Music (From the Discovery of America to the Antebellum South) (McGraw-Hill).